lingkeshra10/ProxySQL/README.md

 2. After adding user successfully inside the database and next we proceed to setup the proxysql.cnf

 3. Prepare the location to setup the proxysql.cnf to intialize the ProxySQL service in the docker.

-4. In this tutorial we will use the **/opt** to prepare the ProxySQL config file.
+In this tutorial we will use the **/opt** to prepare the ProxySQL config file.

+4. Below are the content of the ProxySQL configuration.

+5.
+6.